 Physics & Computer Science

-This course gives students experience working in a group setting to solve a substantial problem that may span several areas of Computer Science, Electronics, Physics or Photonics.
-Students will define the requirements of the project, develop a solution plan, produce a design, and present their work using written and oral reports.
+The Interdisciplinary Design Project (CP/PC496 and CP/PC497) gives students experience working in a group setting to solve a substantial problem that may span several areas of Computer Science, Electronics, Physics or Photonics.
+Students will define the requirements of the project, develop a solution plan, produce a design, build a prototype and document their work using written, oral, and video reports.

 Problem: plant growth chamber lighting systems are not very realistic

 Project: design and build a lighting system for a commercial growth chamber that provides more complex and realistic light quality